cisco-open/libnasp/README.md

 ## Other examples

-In the [`examples`](./examples) directory we have similar examples on how to use Nasp with HTTP, gRPC, or TCP connections from Golang.
+In the [`examples`](./examples) directory we have similar examples of how to use Nasp with HTTP, gRPC, or TCP connections from Golang.
 All examples can be run either as servers or clients.
 Refer to the `Makefiles` on how to run these examples, and check out the Golang code to learn how to use Nasp for specific protocols.

 ## Support for other languages

-The core code of Nasp is written in Golang, that's why the main examples are also written in Go.
+The core code of Nasp is written in Golang, therefore the main examples are also written in Go.
-But Nasp could also be imported from other languages with the help of C bindings generated from the core codebase.
+However, Nasp could also be imported from other languages with the help of C bindings generated from the core codebase.
 A thin shim layer still has to be written for specific platforms, but the core functionality is unchanged.

-Currently supported languages are:
+Currently, supported languages and frameworks are:

 - [Java frameworks](./experimental/java): Spring and Nio
 - [Mobile platforms](./experimental/mobile): iOS and Android